-With a grim political season in the rearview and a seemingly grimmer winter on the horizon, it’s time to reinvigorate the soul…to find light in the darkness and prepare yourself to face down whatever comes next.
+With the holiday season behind us and months of chilly weather ahead of us, “it’s time to reinvigorate the soul…to find light in the darkness and prepare yourself to face down whatever comes next.”

-The inspiring words above come from a recent article in The NY Times titled “Find Some Peace this Holiday” by Erik Vance.
+The inspiring words above come from an article in The NY Times titled “Find Some Peace this Holiday” by Erik Vance.
 But for the purposes of this column, I’m going to change the slant to “Finding Some Peace After the Holidays.”
-In much of the U.S., we still have 3 to 4 months of frigid weather ahead of us, all made a little more trying by the COVID-19 bubble most of us now live in.
+In much of the U.S., we still have 3 to 4 months of frigid weather ahead of us, all made a little more trying by the increase in COVID and other respiratory illnesses across the country.

 9 Tips to Soothe the Winter Soul